The B-model connection and mirror symmetry for Grassmannians: The coordinate ring as a cluster algebra

-\begin{thm} (Postnikov) \begin{enumerate} \item[(a)] Each Postnikov diagram of type $(k,n)$ has exactly $k(n-k)+1$ alternating faces. \item[(b)] Each alternating face is labelled by a $k$-subset of $\{1,2,\ldots, n\}$. \item[(c)] Every $k$-subset of $\{1,2,\ldots ,n\}$ appears as the label of an alternating face in some Postnikov diagram of type $(k,n)$. \item[(d)] Any two Postnikov diagrams of type $(k,n)$ are connected by a sequence of geometric exchanges. \item[(e)] The labels of the faces on the boundary of any Postnikov diagram are the $L_i=\{i-k+1,\ldots ,i\}$ for $i=1,2,\ldots ,n$.
-In fact, $L_{i}$ labels the face between $b'_i$ and $b_{i+1}$. \end{enumerate} \end{thm}
+\begin{thm}[Postnikov] \begin{enumerate} \item[(a)] Each Postnikov diagram of type $(k,n)$ has exactly $k(n-k)+1$ alternating faces. \item[(b)] Each alternating face is labelled by a $k$-subset of $[1,n]$. \item[(c)] Every $k$-subset of $[1,n]$ appears as the label of an alternating face in some Postnikov diagram of type $(k,n)$. \item[(d)] Any two Postnikov diagrams of type $(k,n)$ (up to equivalence) are connected by a sequence of geometric exchanges. \item[(e)] The labels of the faces on the boundary of any Postnikov diagram are the $L_i=[\reduce{i-k+1},i]$ for $i=1,2,\ldots ,n$.
+Indeed, $L_{i}$ labels the boundary face between $b'_i$ and $b_{\reduce{i+1}}$. \end{enumerate} \end{thm}

+A Postnikov diagram of type $(k,n)$ encodes a seed for the cluster algebra structure of the homogeneous coordinate ring of the Grassmannian $\Xcheckbar$ as follows.
 Scott~\cite[Sect.\ 5]{Scott:Grassmannian} defines a quiver $Q=Q(D)$ for any Postnikov diagram $D$.
 The vertices of $Q$ are the alternating faces of $D$.
-If two faces $X,Y$ of $D$ are related as in Figure~\ref{fig:neighbourfaces} then there is an arrow in $Q$ from $X$ to $Y$.
-We call arrows between coefficient vertices \emph{boundary arrows}, and all other arrows \emph{internal arrows}.
+The arrows between vertices correspond to points of incidence of the corresponding faces, such that whenever two faces $X,Y$ of $D$ are related as in Figure~\ref{fig:neighbourfaces} there is an arrow in $Q$ from $X$ to $Y$.

+We regard $Q$ as being embedded in $\mathbb{D}$, with each vertex mapping to a point in the middle of the corresponding alternating face and each arrow drawn as a line between its endpoints passing through the corresponding point of incidence of the corresponding faces.
+We will consider the label of an alternating region to also label the corresponding vertex in $Q$.
+We refer to the vertices $L_i$ of $Q$ as its \emph{boundary vertices}.

-We consider the field $\mathbb{F}$ given by adjoining indeterminates $u_I$ for $I$ the label of an alternating face in $D$ to $\mathbb{C}$.
-Let $\xx(D)$ be the free generating set for $\mathbb{F}$ containing these indeterminates, where we regard the indeterminates corresponding to boundary faces (the $L_i$) as frozen variables.
-Note that there are $k(n-k)-n+1$ nonfrozen variables and $n$ frozen variables, making a total of $k(n-k)+1$ variables.
-Each variable is naturally associated to an alternating face of $D$ and thus to a vertex of $Q$.
+We consider the field $\mathbb{F}$ obtained by adjoining to $\mathbb{C}$ indeterminates $u_I$ for $I$ the label of an alternating face in $D$.
+Let $\xx(D)$ be the free generating set for $\mathbb{F}$ containing these indeterminates $u_I$ for $I$ coming from $D$.
+We regard the indeterminates corresponding to boundary faces (the $L_i$) as frozen variables.
+Note that there are $k(n-k)-n+1$ non-frozen variables and $n$ frozen variables, making a total of $k(n-k)+1$ variables.
+Each variable is naturally associated to an alternating face of $D$ and thus to a vertex of $Q(D)$.

-Let $\A(D)$ be the cluster algebra corresponding to the initial seed $(\xx(D),Q(D))$.
-The Postnikov diagram $D$ can be thought of as a base diagram for the definition of $\A(D)$: it does not matter which Postnikov diagram of type $(k,n)$ that we take, but we choose one.
-Then we have:
+\begin{defn} Fix a Postnikov diagram $D_0$ of type $(k,n)$.
+We set $\A$ to be the cluster algebra corresponding to the seed $(\xx(D_0),Q(D_0))$.